awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

 1. In the details pane, choose **Investigate in Detective** and then choose **Investigate finding**\.

-   The link is only available for finding types that Detective supports\.

    When you choose **Investigate finding**, the Detective console opens in a new tab\.
-The console opens to the finding profile\.
+The console opens to the finding overview\.

+   The Detective console always opens to the Region where the finding originated, even if you pivot from your aggregation Region\.
+For more information about finding aggregation, see [Aggregating findings across Regions](https://docs.aws.amazon.com/securityhub/latest/userguide/finding-aggregation.html) in the *AWS Security Hub User Guide*\.

    If you have not enabled Detective, the console opens to the Detective landing page\.
 From there, you can enable Detective\.